pradeepiyer/ray-mcp/docs/config/README.md

 }
 ```
 - Server starts without Ray initialization
-- Use `connect_ray` tool to connect to persistent clusters
+- Use `init_ray` tool to connect to persistent clusters
 - `RAY_ADDRESS` environment variable is available for tools but doesn't auto-connect
 - Restrict dashboard host for security